vivek2000anand/Vivdaddy.github.io/content/publication/anand_2022_epidamik/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Healthcare Associated Infections (HAIs) like MRSA are a major threat to our hospitals and public health systems that significantly affect lives and resources.
+Unlike many common transmissible diseases, HAIs spread not only via direct person to person contacts but also indirectly through infected surfaces.
+Consequently, many of the standard epidemiological models like SIS, SEIR etc. cannot be used here.
+As a result, recently, many 2 Mode models were developed where people and surfaces behave differently allowing the pathogen to spread both via people and surfaces.
+However, these 2-Mode models are linear and cannot model non-linear contagions andgroupinteractions effectively.
+In this paper, we present an agent based 2-Mode Hypergraph based Model and show that it is more expressive than the graph based benchmark both theoretically and experimentally..

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes